cal-poly-csc530-2214/superoptimizer-ianatol/README.txt

-Numsig takes a very long time because its optimized version is 7 instructions long As of the time of writing, the optimizer for numsig has been running for 6 hours and has generated 115M programs
+Numsig takes a very long time because its optimized version is 7 instructions long As of the time of writing, the optimizer for numsig has been running for 6 hours and has generated 115M programs I eventually terminated the optimizer at ~700M solutions generated